Orlando DUI Lawyer - We'll Defend Your Rights

 If you have it’s critical that you hire the right attorney to fight for your rights.
 Experienced and aggressive DUI attorney Orlando, Orlando DUI Attorney Joe Knape is ready to fight your battle inside and outside of the courtroom.
 Every DUI case in Florida is different because no two drivers or their driving patterns are identical.
 In Florida, there are two types of traffic violations drivers can receive.
 The first is a moving violation, and the second is a criminal traffic violation.
 Throughout this introductory page we delve into the various types of criminal traffic violations we represent our clients for, including DUIs, and drug related offenses.

-Moving Violation in Florida
+What is a Moving Violation in Florida?

 A moving violation in Florida is an infraction/offense whereby the driver receives a ticket from an officer on scene, or by mail (traffic cameras photograph moving violations).
 The most common moving violation Florida include the following offenses:

 -Running a red light (left-hand turn on a red light, or a failure to make a full and complete stop prior to turning right on red)

 -Driving through a stop sign without making a complete stop.